------ by Mookoo Liang in March 2007

 "What a lovely story!"
 Shījiĕ cried.
 "Is it true that a bull blacksnake would accompany its partner that way?"

 "I believe so," I replied.
 "When I was small, one afternoon, my father was bitten by a guīkéhuā on the foot.
 The snake was next to the kitchen door of our thatched cottage.
 We killed it on the spot.
-That was my first time to help kill a snake.
+That was my first time to helping to kill a snake.
 You know, my father told us to be very careful the next few days.
 He thought another guīkéhuā (the dead snake’s partner) would probably appear soon.
 It was true!
 Four or five days later, my grandmother found another guīkéhuā in the bathroom."

 "Incredible!"
 Shījiĕ turned to Shīxiōng, saying, "Venomous snakes also know about love."